-We cannot use religious displays to buffer exploitation.
-This world has a long history of people using religious authority to exploit the faithful.
-We can never allow doctrine and religious teachings to exploit people.
-In the passage Jesus mentioned how the homes of widows were devoured.
-The scribes and Pharisees didn't eat the house, but they found crafty ways to take the house away from the widow.
+We have been called to a faith where the faith is never used as a tool to exploit others.
+Jesus specifically used an example of how the scribes and Pharisees devoured widow's houses.
+They didn't eat the house, but they found crafty ways to take the house away from the widow.
 We cannot allow doctrine and religious teachings to separate people from what is rightfully theirs, especially at a time when they might be without family.
 Verse fourteen.